pravashparida/Feature-Engineering-ML/README.md

 ## Overview
 Feature engineering is one of the most critical steps in building high-performing machine learning models.
-This repository provides a **comprehensive, hands-on implementation of feature engineering techniques** commonly used in real-world ML and data science projects.
+This repository showcases **end-to-end Exploratory Data Analysis (EDA) and Feature Engineering (FE)** workflows using real-world datasets.

 The notebooks demonstrate **practical preprocessing workflows**, focusing on data quality, statistical correctness, and model readiness.